 One by one, the glass ceilings of academia are vanishing.
 Elizabeth Garrett, president-elect of Cornell University, will become the first woman to lead that school when she takes office in July.
 But in the Ivy League, such firsts have become almost commonplace.
 What may be more significant: Garrett’s ascension will mean women are at the helm of half of the eight Ivy League schools.
 She joins Christina H. Paxson of Brown University (who took office in 2012), Drew Gilpin Faust of Harvard University (2007) and Amy Gutmann of the University of Pennsylvania (2004).

 Dr. Amy Gutmann: Recent Media Coverage of Penn's President

-President Amy Gutmann is quoted about making higher education more affordable.
+President Amy Gutmann is quoted about her thoughts on millennials.

-President Amy Gutmann is cited as the chair of the Presidential Commission for the Study of Bioethical Issues.
+President Amy Gutmann offers commentary on a neuroscience research report released by the Presidential Commission for the Study of Bioethical Issues, which she chairs.

 President Amy Gutmann, chair of President Obama’s bioethics commission, says, “We have gone to great lengths to recommend [ethics] integration rather than regulation.”